danvega/danvega-dev/blog/2019/04/30/up-and-running-with-vue.md

 ---
-slug: 'up-and-running-with-vue'
+slug: "up-and-running-with-vue"
-title: 'Everything you need to get up and running with VueJS'
+title: "Everything you need to get up and running with VueJS"
-date: '2019-04-30T19:38:42.927Z'
+date: "2019-04-30T19:38:42.927Z"
 published: true
-excerpt: 'In this article, I am going to tell you why I love Vue and give you 4 different ways you can write your first application.'
+excerpt: "In this article, I am going to tell you why I love Vue and give you 4 different ways you can write your first application."
-author: 'Dan Vega'
+author: "Dan Vega"
-tags: ['vue','javascript']
+tags: ["vue", "javascript"]
 cover: ./up-and-running-with-vue-cover.png
 ---